Salt Lake City Wrongful Death Attorney

 If you have lost a loved one in Utah and are thinking of pursuing a wrongful death claim, you should know that obtaining a fair settlement can be difficult and will require a great deal of skill and experience.

-The attorneys at Handy & Handy are dedicated to helping loved ones pursue their legal options after a family member has been killed in an accident.
+The Salt Lake City wrongful death attorney at Handy & Handy is dedicated to helping loved ones pursue their legal options after a family member has been killed in an accident.
 Your life forever changes after a fatal accident.
 We know how you are feeling and understand the devastation this has caused to your family.

 Our lawyers, Preston L. Handy and Garrett S. Handy have extensive experience helping families navigate their legal options during this difficult time.
 We will guide you through the entire process, informing you of your rights, exploring your legal options, and giving you insight along the way so you know what to expect.